 We received the product for review and all opinions are our own.

 Lost Draw Cellars is a new player in the Texas Hill Country, but don’t let the recent Grand Opening fool you.
 Andy Timmons has been growing high quality grapes for decades in the High Plains and the winery is an extension of his passion for Texas Wine.
-The well-known Kim McPherson and Spencer Igo of McPherson Cellars played an integral role in the initial launch of Lost Draw Cellars wine making.
+The well-known Kim McPherson and Spenser Igo of McPherson Cellars played an integral role in the initial launch of Lost Draw Cellars wine making.

 I recently attended the Grand Opening of Lost Draw Cellars in January, and the experience and hospitality are second to none.
 The people behind the winery and tasting room are fabulous and the wines are well made.
 Although their Tempranillo is the wine that won the top spot at the Battle of the Texas Tempranillos last year, the Reserve Sangiovese was my favorite wine from their portfolio.
 The fruit in this wine was sourced from the late Doc McPherson’s Sagmor Vineyard, which is historical in many ways, and comes from the ~40 year old Sangiovese vines.
 Old vine grapes are still sort of rare in Texas, but they do exist.
 Naturally, this is the wine I chose to review.